10th September 2024

 Curious about what fuels the success of a leading foam conversion company and some of the important team members behind it?

-Allow us to introduce Neil Johnson, our general manager and the rock behind some of our most innovative projects.
+Allow us to introduce Neil Johnston, our general manager and the rock behind some of our most innovative projects.
 His pivotal role in acquiring the state-of-the-art Fastweld machine—one of only two in the UK—has been a game-changer for our operations.
 Learn more about Neil’s journey with over two decades of experience in the industry, Neil has cultivated a profound understanding of foam conversion processes, which fuels his drive to continually push standards and boundaries.

 Join us as we delve into Neil’s impactful contributions and his ambitious vision for the future of foam conversion and fabrication as he isn’t only a manger but a mentor to many.